AsaoluElijah/next-ethers/README.md

 # Next.js + Ethers.js starter template

-A boilerplate template for your next.js and ethers.js.
+A boilerplate template for your Next.js and Ethers.js dapp.

 ### Screenshots